 Turning on the tethering feature of your phone creates a small localised wireless internet connection.
 You can then use this to get online with Wi–Fi–enabled gadgets, such as tablets, PCs and laptops.

 Tethering is very handy when you can’t access Wi–Fi, especially because 4G is every bit as snappy as standard, fixed line broadband.
-You may even be able to tether your 5G connection to get even faster speeds.
+Findings from our mobile phone statistics study show the UK’s 4G network to have a 95% reliability rating.

 Tethering really comes into its own when you need to tinker with work documents and spreadsheets on a device larger than a smartphone.
 Or when you want to watch shows on the likes of Netflix or BBC iPlayer while you're on the go, but haven't got a mobile data contract for your tablet.